code-423n4/docs/roles/certified-contributors/README.md

 ---
-description: In order to create opportunities for contributions which rely on establishment of trust, Code4rena allows community members to opt into certifying their identity and entering into a simple agreement.
+description: In order to create opportunities for contributions which rely on establishment of trust, Code4rena allows community members to opt into verifying their identity and entering into a simple agreement.

 ---